curi/fi/docs/_posts/2020-08-12-list-ideas-during-analysing-lies-1.md

 - don't tell a story ("i was reading blah and thought blah"), tell the idea ("what if blah causes blah?
 I think it could because blah.
 Here's an example: blah")

+### August 13th

+- what is fallible ideas?
+  - community + living tradition of critical fallibilism

+- what is the relationship between critical rationalism and critical fallibilism.
+What are some differences?
+  - important disagreements exist

+- thoughts on conflict between learning and error rate
+  - doing time limited challenges increases error rate but can be useful for learning quickly
+    - what's going on here?
+  - the more I learn the more intuitive it is to me that [*powering-up*](https://www.elliottemple.com/essays/life-overreaching-correcting-error) is a priority.